ExpediaGroup/graphql-kotlin/website/versioned_docs/version-8.x.x/schema-generator/writing-schemas/scalars.md

 :::

 Since `ID` is a value class, it may be represented at runtime as a wrapper or directly as underlying type.
-Due to the generic nature of the query processing logic we *always* end up with up a wrapper type when resolving the field value.
+Due to the generic nature of the query processing logic we *always* end up with a wrapper type when resolving the field value.
 As a result, in order to ensure that underlying scalar value is correctly serialized, we need to explicitly unwrap it by registering `IDValueUnboxer` with your GraphQL instance.